edbertw/Stock-Navigator-v2/README.md

 RAG-based chatbot to handle stock statistics questions through web-scraped Knowledge Base.
 Integrated with frontend using Django REST APIs

 ## What is it?
-One stop full-stack application for stock market enthusiasts to find out more information about their favourite stocks.
+One stop full-stack application for stock market enthusiasts and experts to find out more statistical information about their favourite stocks.
 Information range from non-technical to highly statistical metrics and interactive charts used to measure stock performance and future opportunities for prospective investors.
-Another feature includes curated stock price prediction using autoTS with results displayed in a chart.
+Another feature includes curated stock price prediction using autoTS with results displayed in a chart, as well as a Retrieval Augmented Generation-powered chatbot with detailed stock jargon knowledge base

 ## How to run?
-1. Activate virtual environment available under mybackend directory
+1. pip install -r requirements.txt
 2. Navigate to mybackend directory and run `python manage.py runserver` to start Django server
 3. Navigate to src directory and run `npm start` to start React application